11.21 STAKING AND CHECKING LOCATIONS OF STRUCTURES

 n Driving graphs prepared in the Office of Construction and Materials account for ultimate resistance.
 For City and County projects, be sure the driving graph includes, and lists a "Factor of Safety," and provides information relative to driving stresses."

 n The graphed lines are "best‑fit" lines drawn from several computer generated points.
 Based on the graph scale, reading to fractions or tenths of a ton is most likely inappropriate.

 n Any graphed line may be interpolated between given lines.

-n Often during final driving or a retap, only blows per fraction of a meter (foot) can be observed.
-If this is the case, convert to blows per 0.25 m (foot) and evaluate as usual.
+n Often during final driving or a retap, only blows per fraction of a foot can be observed.
+If this is the case, convert to blows per foot and evaluate as usual.

 Assume: (Given in U.S. units only.)